niilopoutanen/unitytetris/.github/ISSUE_TEMPLATE/error-report.md

 ---
 name: Error report
-about: Create a report to help improve the app
+about: Describe the error or bug that you encountered.
 title: ''
 labels: bug
 assignees: ''